 - Notify the enrollee in writing in a readable and understandable form, in accordance with the regulatory requirements at §423.590(h).
-If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee. - If an enrollee's prescribing physician or other prescriber files a request on behalf of an enrollee, the plan sponsor must provide notice to the prescriber and written notice to the enrollee. - If a plan sponsor provides verbal notification to a physician or other prescriber, the plan sponsor does not need to send a written follow-up. - Written notices must explain the conditions of the approval.
-The conditions of approval may include (but are not limited to): - The duration of the approval; - Limitations associated with the approval; and/or - Any coverage rules applicable to subsequent refills.
+If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee.
+Plans may send written notice to both the representative and enrollee, but are not required. - If an enrollee's prescribing physician or other prescriber files a request on behalf of an enrollee, the plan sponsor must provide notice to the prescriber and written notice to the enrollee. - If a plan sponsor provides verbal notification to a physician or other prescriber, the plan sponsor does not need to send a written follow-up. - Written notices must explain the conditions of the approval.
+The conditions of approval may include (but are not limited to): - o The duration of the approval; - o Limitations associated with the approval; and/or - o Any coverage rules applicable to subsequent refills.